 This protocol does not provide any protection of its own for indications from other parts of the protocol stack.
-However, this protocol has weak resistance against incorrect information from these sources in the sense that it performs its own tests prior to picking a new address pair.
+Unprotected indications SHOULD NOT be taken as a proof of connectivity problems.
+However, REAP has weak resistance against incorrect information even from unprotected indications in the sense that it performs its own tests prior to picking a new address pair.
 Denial-of- service vulnerabilities remain, however, as do vulnerabilities against on path attackers.

-Some aspects of these vulnerabilities can be mitigated through the use of techniques specific to the other parts of the stack, such as properly dealing with ICMP errors [22], link layer security, or the use of [12] to protect IPv6 Router and Neighbor Discovery.
+Some aspects of these vulnerabilities can be mitigated through the use of techniques specific to the other parts of the stack, such as properly dealing with ICMP errors [I-D.ietf-tcpm-icmp-attacks], link layer security, or the use of SEND [RFC3971] to protect IPv6 Router and Neighbor Discovery.

-This protocol is designed to be used in situations where other parts of the stack have ensured that a set of addresses belong together, such as via SHIM6 HBAs [17].
-That is, REAP itself provides no assurance that a set of addresses belongs to the same host.
-Similarly, REAP provides only minimal protection against third party flooding attacks; when REAP is run its Probe identifiers can be used as a return routability check that the claimed address is indeed willing to receive traffic.
+Other parts of the SHIM6 protocol ensure that the set of addresses we are switching between actually belong together.
+REAP itself provides no such assurances.
+Similarly, REAP provides only minimal protection against third party fboding attacks; when REAP is run its Probe identifiers can be used as a return routability check that the claimed address is indeed willing to receive traffic.
 However, this needs to be complemented with another mechanism to ensure that the claimed address is also the correct host.
-In SHIM6 this is performed by binding all operations to context tags.
+SHIM6 does this by performing binding of all operations to context tags.

 Finally, the exploration itself can cause a number of packets to be sent.
-As a result it may be used as a tool for packet amplification in flooding attacks.
+As a result it may be used as a tool for packet amplification in fboding attacks.
 In order to prevent this it is required that the protocol employing REAP has built-in mechanisms to prevent this.
 For instance, in SHIM6 contexts are created only after a relatively large number of packets has been exchanged, a cost which reduces the attractiveness of using SHIM6 and REAP for amplification attacks.
 However, such protections are typically not present at connection establishment time.
 When exploration would be needed for connection establishment to succeed, its usage would result in an amplification vulnerability.
 As a result, SHIM6 does not support the use of REAP in connection establishment stage.